flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 2.3.1 Training data
 --------------------------------------------------------------------------------------------------------------

-For training the candidate models during the AutoML experiment, we use the 2023-01 vintage, which includes the data up to December 2022.
+For training the candidate models during the AutoML experiment, we use the data up to December 2022.

 .. code:: python